cznewt/robophery/docs/source/index.rst

 This article shows the design and implementation of Python library for interfacing low level hardware sensors and actuators with MQTT and TSDB bindings.
-The system architecture is designed to be so simple at hardware level to support microcontroller architectures like ESP2866, ESP32 modules as well as ARM or x86 architectures.
+The system architecture is designed to be so simple at hardware level to support sigle-board microcontrollers like ESP2866, ESP32 modules as well as sigle-board computers based on ARM or x86 architectures.
 The communication among devices is handled by the standard MQTT message bus.

 .. toctree::
    :maxdepth: 3